Chart Color Schemes

 Menai - Lucas Heights - Woronora has shown very soft population growth performance across periods assessed by AreaSearch

-Menai - Lucas Heights - Woronora's population is around 20,930 as of Aug 2025.
-This reflects an increase of 3 people since the 2021 Census, which reported a population of 20,927 people.
-The change is inferred from the estimated resident population of 20,906 from the ABS as of June 2024 and an additional 24 validated new addresses since the Census date.
-This level of population equates to a density ratio of 626 persons per square kilometer.
-Menai - Lucas Heights - Woronora's 0.0% growth since census positions it within 2.5 percentage points of the SA3 area (2.5%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 58.5% of overall population gains during recent periods.
+Menai - Lucas Heights - Woronora's population was around 20,932 as of Nov 2025.
+This figure reflects an increase of 5 people since the 2021 Census, which reported a population of 20,927.
+The change is inferred from ABS estimates of 20,908 in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 626 persons per square kilometer.
+Menai - Lucas Heights - Woronora's 0.0% growth since census compares to the SA3 area's 2.6%, demonstrating competitive growth fundamentals.
+Overseas migration contributed approximately 58.5% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Lower quartile growth is anticipated, with the area expected to grow by 647 persons to 2041 based on latest population numbers, resulting in a total increase of 3.0% over the 17 years.
+Future population dynamics anticipate lower quartile growth, with the area expected to grow by 647 persons to 2041 based on latest numbers, indicating a total increase of 2.9% over 17 years.

 Frequently Asked Questions - Population